rosspalmer/fp-in-scala-data-exercises/README.md

-# functional-programming-in-scala-exercise
+# Functional Programming in Scala: Spark Examples

-Exercise code from Functional Programming in Scala plus Python implementations
+This repo contains examples using patterns outlined in Functional Programming in Scala to handle common issues encountered in a Spark data setup.
+These examples use either Scala native with Spark, Spark SQL functions enabling FP, and Python TODO.